mirzailhami/ai-code-reviewer/README.md

 ## Sample Output Response

-The system outputs a JSON report (`report.json`) with detailed metrics and insights.
+The system outputs a JSON with detailed metrics and insights.
 Below is a sample response:

 ```json
 {